Clinical Pediatric Imaging Review

-Learn and earn credit at your own pace with unlimited access to this course through March, 14, 2020.
+Earn credit at your own pace through March 14, 2020 and continue to access your videos until March 15, 2027.
 See below for learning outcomes and a list of modules and individual lectures.

 This course package offers 6.5 CME and SA-CME Credits following completion of an online test.

 Video content for this Online Course will be available to view until March 15, 2027, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.